Theaminjr/Theaminjr/README.md

 ## Skills
 - Proficient in Python programming
-- Good knowledge of Django framework
+- Good knowledge of Django framework / Django rest framework
-- Experience working with SQL databases
+- Experience working with SQL databases such as postgress
 - Familiarity with front-end technologies such as HTML, CSS, and JavaScript

 ## Education